gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

-# Test and deploy Laravel applications with GitLab CI and Envoy
+# Test and deploy Laravel applications with GitLab CI/CD and Envoy

 > **Type:** tutorial ||
 > **Level:** intermediary ||